 The term or length of the lease is infinitely flexible and, as stated earlier, can be for any period agreed between the freeholder and the leaseholder.

-Both short term and long term leases exist.
-The first group might include Assured Shorthold Tenancies (ASTs).
+Both short-term and long-term leases exist.
+The first group might include residential Assured Shorthold Tenancies (ASTs).
 These have a typical minimum length of six months.
+Longer leases of 5, 10 or 15 years may be found on your business premises.
 Long leases on residential property, however, could be placed in the second category, as they might be 99, 125 or 999 years in length.
-Leases between these time periods exist, such as leases of 5, 10 or 15 years on your business premises.